justinribeiro/dockerfiles/chrome-headless/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/justinribeiro/chrome-headless.svg)](https://hub.docker.com/r/justinribeiro/chrome-headless/)

+> NOTE: This build is specific to ARM64, particularly to support Apple's M1 silicon.
+HOWEVER, Chromium is vastly out of date in Debian (6 majors at the time of this writing), and should be considered a security concern at this point.
+Use at your own risk.

-What was once a container using the experimental build of headless_shell from tip, this container now runs and exposes stable Chrome headless via google-chome --headless.
+What was once a container using the experimental build of headless_shell from tip, this container now runs and exposes Chrome headless via chromium --headless.

 ## What's New

-1. Pulls from Chrome Stable
+1. Pulls Chromium
 2. You can now use the ever-awesome Jessie Frazelle seccomp profile for Chrome.
 `wget https://raw.githubusercontent.com/jfrazelle/dotfiles/master/etc/docker/seccomp/chrome.json -O ~/chrome.json`

 ## To run (without seccomp):
 `docker run -d -p 9222:9222 --cap-add=SYS_ADMIN justinribeiro/chrome-headless`

 ## To run a better way (with seccomp):
 `docker run -d -p 9222:9222 --security-opt seccomp=$HOME/chrome.json justinribeiro/chrome-headless`